pkuoliver/EasyAES/README.md

 # EasyAES
-AES encrypt/decrypt library, Android, iOS, PHP compatible.
+AES encrypt/decrypt library, Android, iOS, PHP, Python, C# compatible.

-Data can be encrypted and decrypted between three platforms, and data encrypted on one platform can be decrypted on the other two platforms.
+Data can be encrypted and decrypted between five platforms, and data encrypted on one platform can be decrypted on the other four platforms.

 [中文版说明](./README_CN.md)